 4. career and college readiness under Minnesota Statutes, section 120B.30, subdivision 1.

-K. “World’s best workforce” means striving to: meet school readiness goals; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; and have all students graduate from high school.

-[Note: Definitions B, , F, and H are added to Minnesota Statutes 120B.11—the World’s Best Workforce law—effective August 1, 2023.
-The definitions apply to revisions to the World’s Best Workforce law regarding strategic plans; these revisions are effective “for all strategic plans reviewed and updated after June 30, 2024.
+[Note: Definitions B, E, G, and I were added to Minnesota Statutes, section 120B.11—the Comprehensive Achievement and Civic Readiness law—effective August 1, 2023.
+The definitions apply to revisions to the Comprehensive Achievement and Civic Readiness law regarding strategic plans; these revisions are effective “for all strategic plans reviewed and updated after June 30, 2024.]

-Because charter schools may choose to implement the new definitions and the strategic plan revisions before June 30, 2024, MSBA includes the new definitions and revisions in Articles III and IV.
-A charter school could choose to wait to adopt the new definitions and revisions with the understanding that they will be effective for all strategic plans reviewed and updated after June 30, 2024.]

 IV.
 LONG-TERM STRATEGIC PLAN

-A. The school board, at a public meeting, must adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world’s best workforce and includes the following:
+A. The school board, at a public meeting, must adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with striving for comprehensive achievement and civic readiness and includes the following:

-1. clearly defined charter school and school site goals and benchmarks for instruction and student achievement for all student categories identified in Minnesota Statutes, section 120B.35, subdivision 3, paragraph (b)(2).;
+1. clearly defined charter school and school site goals and benchmarks for instruction and student achievement for all student categories identified in Minnesota Statutes, section 120B.35, subdivision 3, paragraph (b)(2);

 [NOTE: MSBA/MASA Model Policy 601, Section IV.B. and MSBA/MASA Model Policy 616 address this requirement.]